Archive for the ‘Literature’ Category

 - compounds with a specific chemotype?

-But more fundamentally, if one assumes that the goal of a ranking scheme for dose response curves is to place good quality actives at the top then the propsed WES (or even Shannon entropy, H) does not do the job.
-One way to to test this is to take a collection of curves, rank them by a measure and identify how many actives are identified in the top N% of the collection, for varying N. Ideally, a good ranking would identify nearly all the actives for a small N. If the ranking were random one would identify N% of the actives in the top N% of the collection.
+One way to to test the performance of ranking methods this is to take a collection of curves, rank them by a measure and identify how many actives are identified in the top N% of the collection, for varying N. Ideally, a good ranking would identify nearly all the actives for a small N. If the ranking were random one would identify N% of the actives in the top N% of the collection.
 Here an active is defined in terms of curve class, a heuristic that we use to initially weed out poor quality curves and focus on good quality ones.
-I defined active as curve classes -1.1, -1.2, -2.2 and -2.1.
-It appears that on four different data sets I looked at, the WES or H do significantly worse than random as shown in the four enrichment curves below (the dashed diagonal corresponds to random ranking).
+I defined active as curve classes 1.1, 1.2, 2.2 and 2.1 (see here for a summary of curve classes).

-Instead the ranking scheme that seems to perform consistently better is the AUC (area under the dose response curve).
-I certainly don’t claim that AUC is a completely robust way to rank dose response curves (in fact for some cases such as invalid curve fits, it is nonsensical).
-But one would hope that WES does better than random!
+As shown in the enrichment plot shown alongside (generated for the 1408 compound AR agonist dataset), WES works better than random (and much better than the standard Shannon entropy), but is still outperformed by the area under the dose response curve (AUC) and potency.
+I certainly don’t claim that AUC is a completely robust way to rank dose response curves (in fact for some cases such as invalid curve fits, it’d be nonsensical).
 I also include LAC50, the logarithm of the AC50, as a ranking method simply because the paper considers it a poor way to rank curves (which I agree with, particularly if one does not first filter for good quality, efficacious curves).

 Deep learning has been getting some press in the last few months, especially with the Google paper on recognizing cats (amongst other things) from Youtube videos.
 The concepts underlying this machine learning approach have been around for many years, though recent work by Hinton and others have led to fast implementations of the algorithms as well as better theoretical understanding.